Is Bergamo safe to visit? A comprehensive safety guide

 Before going on a vacation anywhere you should research the travel advisories for your destination in order to see if it is safe or not.
 Right now you can consider Italy a safe place to travel to as there are no restrictions in place.
 It is also good practice to look at the advisories suggested by your own government before booking a trip.
 According to the 2021 Global Peace Index, Italy is the 32nd safest country which makes it a very good place to go on vacation.

-No matter how safe a country is said to be, there will still be crime of some sort.
-In Bergamo, you'll have to be particularly careful of scams and petty theft, but as long as you take the necessary precautions and use common sense it is easy enough to avoid them.
+In Bergamo, you'll have to be aware of scams and petty theft, but as long as you take the necessary precautions and use common sense it is easy enough to avoid them.
 We'll do our best to tell you about all of the Bergamo safety tips that you might need, but some other safety guides might be able to give you some valuable information as well.

 Top petty crimes and scams in Bergamo affecting tourists